codinglead/codinglead.github.io/_posts/2018-11-05-intro-to-node-and-express.md

 ```

 ## import into node script
-to import a node module you will have to use the require function to fetch the script.
+To import a node module you will have to use the require method to fetch the script.

-if you pass in a path, it will run the script. if you pass in a string, it will look in node module folder.
+If you pass in a path, it will run the script. if you pass in a string, it will look in node module folder.
+Everything you exported from the module will be put into the variable.

 <p class="highlight__file-desc">
   node